blc132/TestSupportSystem.SPA/README.md

 # SysEgz
-### On-line system supporting tests for learning ofprogramming
+### On-line system supporting tests for learning of programming

 ## Table of contents
 * [General info](#general-info)